deadmanoz/boss-2025-playground/notes/2-signet-wallet-challenge.md

 There were 2 parts to this work, (1) was focused on "recovering" a wallet from a provided private key and (2) was about creating spends from the wallet using different transaction types.
 I didn't set out to write so much, but there was a lot of ground to cover and learning to be done.

 We were required to work against a signet Bitcoin network that had been setup specifically for the BOSS 2025 program.
 To lock in a known state for evaluation purposes, a certain block was invalidated with `invalidateblock`, rendering all following blocks to also be invalid.
 Why do I mention this?
 I found the use of it in one of the setup scripts, ran the script locally and subsequently forgot about it.
-Sometime later, when I was working on the second part of the challange, I encountered invalid TXIDs that I knew to be valid.. took me a while to realise it why!
+Sometime later, when I was working on the second part of the challenge, I encountered invalid TXIDs that I knew to be valid.. took me a while to realise it why!

 ## Wallet recovery
 This was the easier of the two parts.
 I was both anxious to get stuck in and also not confident in my fledgling Rust skillz so I did the initial implementation in Python.
 Once I had a working implementation, I re-implemented in Rust as I had a template I understood to work from.